-What is a learner-centered classroom?
+What is a Learner-Centered Classroom?

-In a learner-centered classroom, teachers and students reflect on the learning process.
+In a learner-centered classroom, both teachers and students reflect on the learning process.
 Teachers learn to shift the focus to the learners and encourage them to share responsibility for their learning.

-The following are characteristics of learner-centered classrooms:
+The following characteristics define learner-centered classrooms:

 - Students feel comfortable asking questions.

 - Students have maximum opportunity to communicate in the target language.